 - (5) Manufactured housing parks are regulated by the Michigan Manufactured Housing Commission.
 Any land uses in the district other than manufactured housing parks shall meet the requirements of Section 10.02 for the R zoning district.
-The minimum site size of a manufactured housing park shall be 20 acres. - (6) In no event shall the total floor area of all buildings on a lot exceed 35% of the total land area of the lot. - (7) Agricultural structures shall be exempt.
+The minimum site size of a manufactured housing park shall be 20 acres. - (6) In no event shall the total floor area of all buildings on a lot exceed 25% of the total land area of the lot.
+Accessory structures, including garages, carports, raised decks, and enclosed porches attached to a dwelling or other main building shall be deemed part of such building for the purpose of determining yard requirements. - (7) Farm structures shall be exempt.